1chary/weather-application/README.md

 https://weather-application-woad-sigma.vercel.app/

 ### Further Improvements
-=> user authentication can be linked to this application.
+=> user authentication can be added to this application.